AP source: Mueller report not expected next week

 - US: Alabama woman who joined Islamic State is not a citizen

-Under Justice Department guidelines, Mueller will deliver his report to Attorney General Bill Barr.
-Barr will then prepare a report for Congress.
+Under Justice Department guidelines, Mueller will produce a confidential report to Attorney General William Barr that explains his decisions to pursue or decline prosecutions.

+Barr will then prepare his own report that would be released to Congress.
+He has said he intends to share some information with the public, though it’s unclear whether Mueller’s actual report will ever be made public.

-The two-year probe has shadowed Trump’s presidency.
-At least six Trump aides or advisers have been charged in the investigation.
+Six Trump aides or advisers have been charged in Mueller’s investigation.

+On Friday, six House Democratic committee heads called on Barr to make Mueller’s full report public, including any “evidence of misconduct” by Trump.

+Mueller’s team has been dwindling in recent weeks and lawyers from the U.S. attorney’s office in Washington were assigned to the criminal case of Trump confidant Roger Stone since his arrest last month, which could be an indication that Mueller is planning to hand off the investigation.